Environmental – Viticulture

 - Fertiliser and soil additives

-It is a requirement that all businesses participating in the Freshcare VIT program, have at least one business representative complete training.
+It is a requirement that all businesses participating in the Freshcare ENV-VIT program, have at least one business representative complete training.

 Freshcare training ensures each participating business has a full understanding of the Environmental Viticulture Code requirements, how they are applicable to their business and what needs to be implemented and prepared to demonstrate compliance at audit.

-Freshcare training options include: group courses, one-on-one, and online.
+Freshcare training options include: group courses and one-on-one .

 Details of training options and providers can be found here: Freshcare Training.

-Freshcare training prepares participants for integrating the program requirements into their business production and operating systems.
+Freshcare training prepares participants for integrating the Freshcare Environmental program requirements into their business production and operating systems.

-Training course materials include all the record keeping documents required to be kept for compliance.
-Resource materials are also provided for further information.
+Training course materials include template record keeping documents and resource materials to provide assistance and further information.

-Some elements of the Code require verification testing be completed to demonstrate compliance.
+Some elements of the ENV-VIT2 Code will require verification testing be completed.
 It is recommended that all verification testing be completed prior to audit.

-Once the VIT program has been implemented within your business, and required records have been established, you can prepare for a third party audit to verify compliance.
+Once the ENV-VIT program has been implemented within your business, and required records have been established, you can prepare for a third party audit to verify compliance.

 To become Freshcare certified you must first successfully complete and pass an audit.
-To schedule a VIT audit contact the Freshcare approved Certification Bodies.
+To schedule a ENV-VIT audit contact the Freshcare approved Certification Bodies.

 All Freshcare Certification Bodies have auditors who are able to audit across a number of industry standards (not just Freshcare).
 Therefore you may be able to schedule your Freshcare audit with other industry standards / management programs as required.
 To organise a combined audit you must advise the Certification Body at the time of booking.

 The various Freshcare Codes of Practice have been developed for ease of integration and combined certification audits.
-Therefore if you are participating in more than one Freshcare program such as VIT and WIN, please advise the Certification Body when booking your audit to ensure a suitably qualified auditor is scheduled.
+Therefore if you are participating in more than one Freshcare program such as ENV-VIT and ENV-WIN, please advise the Certification Body when booking your audit to ensure a suitably qualified auditor is scheduled.

 Once you have successfully completed an audit and resolved any corrective actions raised, a Freshcare certificate will be issued via your Certification Body.